bohdansok/Face_Recognition/README.md

-June 28, 2021: API and a test web-client (Flask on Waitress) are already here!
+June 28, 2021: a test web-client (Flask on Waitress) are already here!
 ***
 June 24, 2021: some potential image-conversation bugs fixed.
 ***